DPFP/chuwa0620/ShortQuestions/hw6.md

 * Description: This API will retrieve all blog posts available on the website.
 * Response: A JSON array containing all the blog posts in the database.

-POST API - Create a New Blog Post:
+POST API - Create a New Blog Entity:

 * Endpoint: /api/posts
 * Description: This API will allow users to create a new blog post.